marcusgeorgievski/tilde/lib/github-ssh.md

+# GitHub SSH

+1. Generate a new SSH key and add it to the ssh-agent
+2. Add a new SSH key to your GitHub account

-# Generating a new SSH key and adding it to the ssh-agent
+## 1. Generating a new SSH key and adding it to the ssh-agent

 [GitHub Documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

-## Steps
+### Steps

 1. **Create new SSH key using the provided email as a label:**